-For each of the last six years, France’s celebrated number 10 has been there on the pitch with the children to kick off the World Final.
+Each year, France’s celebrated number 10 tries to be there on the pitch with the children to kick off the World Final.